Walgreens The Thread

 Although anti-anxiety medications may be effective in relieving anxiety, certain types of medications can become habit-forming or cause people to develop a tolerance, if taken long term.
 In these cases, the individual may need higher doses to get the same effect.
 Some people may even become dependent on these medications.
 To avoid these problems, your healthcare provider may prescribe the medications for short intervals or specific situations that may cause your anxiety, such as riding in an airplane.
 You should use these medications exactly as directed and keep your healthcare provider informed about your progress with the medication.
 Your provider may determine that a different type of medication may be more appropriate for long-term management of your anxiety.

 Before you stop taking an anxiety medication, speak with your healthcare provider first.
-You may need to slowly decrease the dosage instead of stopping suddenly in order to avoid experiencing withdrawal symptoms.
+You may need to slowly decrease the dosage instead of stopping suddenly to avoid experiencing withdrawal symptoms.
 Your healthcare provider can help you safely stop medications and determine next steps in your treatment plan.

 Possible side effects of anti-anxiety medication